Duke of York's Theatre, London

 This two-hour one-hander, magnificently created on the West End, Broadway and on screen by Pauline Collins is now truly handed on to the next generation in Smith’s interpretation.

-Her handling of Shirley, landlocked to a life of chips and egg and a neighbour who if you’ve been to paradise, has got a season ticket there but who, by a happy turn of fate, goes on to discover her emotional emancipation on a Greek island, is up there amongst the greatest performances to be found in London right now.
+Her Shirley is landlocked to a life of chips and egg and a neighbour who if you’ve been to paradise, has got a season ticket there.
+A happy turn of fate however sees Shirley go on to discover her emotional emancipation on a Greek island, with Smith delivering one of the greatest performances to be found in London right now.

 Only last week this website championed Russell’s brilliance in the touring production of Blood Brothers.
 Lest there be any doubt, Shirley Valentine, a study of a Merseyside mum escaping mid-life mediocrity, is up there in the pantheon of great British writing.
 Russell sees the essence of everywoman in his script, captured without pretension or pomposity.
 His is wry perceptive observation that sparkles with humour.
 Yet scratch the surface of the play's countless written gems and you'll find an equally dark pool of pathos.